crowsonkb/style_transfer/README.md

 ## Installation

+*Python 2 support is relatively untested.
+Please feel free to report issues!
+Be sure to specify which Python version you are using if you report an issue.*

+*If you use pycaffe for other things, you might want to build pycaffe for Python 3 in a second copy of Caffe so you don't break things using Python 2.*

 ### Building pycaffe for Python 3.5 (OS X)

-*If you use pycaffe for other things, you might want to do this in a second copy of Caffe so you don't break things using Python 2.*

 On OS X, you can install Python 3 and Boost.Python using [Homebrew](http://brew.sh):